 In order to achieve competitively priced products, the Group has outsourced production, mainly to China.
-Risks and uncertainties of this strategy include management and quality control issues and compliance with regulatory, brand owners' and customer policy requirements at the factories and throughout the supply chain.
-The Group manages this risk by using a wide range of suppliers and by operating through local offices in Hong Kong and China with teams that work closely with the factories and supply chain links.
+Risks and uncertainties of this strategy include management and quality control issues and compliance with regulatory, brand owners' and customer policy requirements at the factories and throughout the supply chain and the possible imposition of trade tariffs on the import of toys and other products that we produce in China to countries where we seek to distribute our products.
+The Group manages this risk by using a wide range of suppliers, by operating through local offices in Hong Kong and China with teams that work closely with the factories and supply chain links and by potentially seeking manufacturing capacity in other Asian countries.